cite-architecture/CiteEXchange.jl/docs/src/index.md

 *Parse strings and files in CEX format.*

+Cite EXchange format (CEX) is a plain-text format for serializing citable scholarly resources.

 ## Quick example

 Plain-text CEX files are composed of one or more blocks defined by a  CEX header line.